AsmaaHouar/Site_wp_GEE_Tlemcen/wp-content/plugins/social-rocket/readme.txt

 == Changelog ==
+= 1.2.10 =
+* FIX: possible CSRF issue.
+* FIX: will not attempt to get Facebook counts if access token is empty.
+* UPDATE: updated .pot file for translations.

 = 1.2.9 =
 * UPDATE: update facebook API to v7.0 for getting share counts.
 * UPDATE: show admin notice if facebook token is invalid.